Skip to main content

 Create a load balancer

-If you are creating a load balancer to work with a Managed Kubernetes cluster, use the Configure a load balancer instruction in the Managed Kubernetes section.
-For the load balancer to work correctly in the cluster, all operations with the load balancer must be performed via kubectl.
+If you are creating a load balancer to work with a Managed Kubernetes cluster, use the Configure a load balancer in a Managed Kubernetes cluster for Ingress or Create and configure a load balancer in a Managed Kubernetes cluster for Envoy Gateway instruction.
+For the load balancer to function correctly in the cluster, all operations with the load balancer must be performed using kubectl.

 2. Create a target group.